apache/nuttx-apps/system/i2c/README.txt

   All I2C address are 7-bit, hexadecimal values.

-  Note that in the "help" output above also shows both default value of the I2C address (03 hex) and the current address value (also 03).
+  NOTE 1: Notice in the "help" output above it shows both default value of the I2C address (03 hex) and the current address value (also 03 hex).

+  NOTE 2: Sometimes I2C addresses are represented as 8-bit values (with bit zero indicating a read or write operation).
+The I2C tool uses a 7-bit representation of the address with bit 7 unused and no read/write indication in bit 0.
+Essentially, the 7-bit address is like the 8-bit address shifted right by 1.

+  NOTE 3: Most I2C bus controllers will also support 10-bit addressing.
+  That capability has not been integrated into the I2C tool as of this writing.

 [-b bus] is the I2C bus number (decimal).
 Default: 1 Current: 1